What do I need to do before I begin divorcing my spouse? How do I protect:

 Yes, filing for divorce does start the process.
 However, the actions you take in the early stages of divorce can significantly impact the outcome of your divorce, including the decisions about when to file.

 We get it.
-You never planned for the day you were going to be facing a divorce.
+I don't remember you planning for the day you would be facing a divorce.

-Now that the day you never planned for has come, it is important that you think carefully and deliberately about:
+Now that the day you never planned for has come, you must think carefully and deliberately about:

 - What is important to you regarding your divorce

-- Who you need to help you achieve that important outcome
+- Who you need to help you achieve that critical outcome

 The following steps will help you achieve a better outcome in your divorce: